polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0.0/tutorials/governance--public--mechanism-with-a-substrate-node-chain.md

 Fortunately we were tipped by an insider who confirmed that the 'governance' modules that we need aren't yet contained in the Substrate Node's Runtime that we setup in the directory '~/code/paritytech/my-substrate-node-template-1'.

-We're reminded of the advantages of the **Substrate (<<glossary:SRML>>)**.
+We're reminded of the advantages of the **Substrate ([SRML](overview/glossary.md#srml-substrate-runtime-module-library))**.
 We'd like to plugin the 'Referenda' Module and associated configuration from this library into our **Substrate Node's** Runtime, and then tweak it to our liking.

 ![Source: https://youtu.be/0IoUZdDi5Is?t=1377](https://files.readme.io/bd2f854-53b8dc8-Screen_Shot_2018-11-18_at_15.31.20.png)